All About Philip Caveney

 ‘The Haunting of Jessop Rise’ (written as Danny Weston)

-It has been Shortlisted for the Scottish Teen Book Prize, the Calderdale Book Award, the Tir Na Nog Award and the Warwickshire SLS Secondary Book Award.
+It has been Shortlisted for the Scottish Teen Book Prize, the Calderdale Book Award, the Tir Na Nog Award, the Warwickshire SLS Secondary Book Award and Nottingham Brilliant Book Award.
 It has also been nominated for a Carnegie Medal.

 Danny’s most recent release, Scarecrow has been shortlisted for the Essex Book Award.